 To activate your account

-- Visit STAT+'s subscription page
+- Visit the subscription page for STAT+

 - Use your valid Harvard email address [HMS, HSDM, HSPH, HKS, KSG, HKS student, HBS, HBS MBA 2022, HBS MBA 2023] and create a password of your choosing.